richjenks/epic-index/readme.md

-# Epic Index
+# Teepee

 by [richjenks.com](http://richjenks.com)

-An alternative to Apache's default index pages that looks great and is responsive for mobile devices.
+Responsive index pages for Apache.

 ## Setup

-Drop `index.php` and `.htaccess` (or append it's content to your current `.htaccess`) and visit a directory.
+Drop `index.php` and `.htaccess` (or append it's content to your current `.htaccess`) into the site root and visit a directory without a default document.

 ## Requirements